Beaujolais nouveau: Celebration

 This "Beaujolais Day" is accompanied by publicity events and heavy advertising.
 The traditional slogan, even in English-speaking countries, was "Le Beaujolais nouveau est arrivé!" (literally, "The new Beaujolais has arrived!"), but in 2005, this was changed to "It's Beaujolais Nouveau Time!".
 In the United States, it is promoted as a drink for Thanksgiving, which always falls exactly one week after the wine is released (on the fourth Thursday of November).

-In the United Kingdom, Beaujolais Day is particularly popular in Swansea, Wales, where people book tables in restaurants and bars for the day up to a year in advance.
+To celebrate Beaujolais Day, events are organised throughout the United Kingdom, including in Cardiff.
+Beaujolais Day, or "Beaujolais Nouveau Day", is particularly popular in Swansea, Wales, where people book tables in restaurants and bars for the day up to a year in advance.
 Historian Peter Stead argues that its rise in popularity there can be traced to the city's No Sign Bar in the 1960s, which was then owned by former Wales rugby union captain Clem Thomas, who owned a house in Burgundy and could transport Beaujolais quickly and cheaply to south Wales, and suggests that it reflected Swansea's efforts to "gentrify and intellectualise itself" at the time.
 In 2015, it was estimated that Beaujolais Day contributed £5 million to the local economy.

-More recently, several bars across Swansea have launched special events to mark Beaujolais Day, including the city's number one rated hotel on TripAdvisor, Morgans Hotel, which sees more than 1,000 people through its doors each year for its locally renowned annual Beaujolais Day event.
+More recently, several bars across Swansea have launched special events to mark Beaujolais Day, including the Morgans Hotel, which sees more than 1,000 people through its doors each year for its locally renowned annual Beaujolais Day event.

 As of 2014, over 100 Beaujolais Nouveau-related festivals were held in the Beaujolais region.
 One such festival, Les Sarmentelles, was held in Beaujeu, the region's capital, and lasted for days.
 The winner of the annual tasting contest won their weight in wine.

-Many producers release the nouveau with a colourful or abstract design that changes yearly, usually as an evolution from the previous year's design.
-Starting in 2017, one producer had a contest for their Beaujolais Nouveau label; in 2020, there were over 1,000 entries.
+Many producers release the nouveau with a colourful or abstract design that changes each year, usually as an evolution of the previous year's design.
+Starting in 2017, one producer held a contest for its Beaujolais Nouveau label; by 2020, there were over 1,000 entries.
 Duboeuf has silk ties made each year with their label's abstract design, and releases them through select wholesalers and distributors.

-In addition to the drinking of the Beaujolais Nouveau, its release represents an opportunity for chefs to cook with the wine.
+In addition to drinking Beaujolais Nouveau, its release also offers chefs an opportunity to cook with the wine.
 Due to its very young age and fermentation method, the foods prepared with nouveau tend to be a bit more purple than red.
 This is especially evident in coq au vin and poached pears, traditional dishes from Burgundy.